shashanka2a/MenuPRO-App-main/SUPABASE_QUICKSTART.md

 ## 🎉 You're Ready!

-Once you complete the steps above, your MenuPRO app will have:
+Once you complete the steps above, your MenuOS app will have:

 - ✅ **Real-time order updates**
 - ✅ **File storage for images**